Melakeselam/ScriptTools/README.md

    git clone git@github.com:YOUR_USERNAME/ScriptTools.git
    cd ScriptTools
    ```
-1. **Run the Installer Script:**
+1. **Run the Install Script:**

-    Run the installer.sh script with the name of the script tool you want to install:
+    Run the install.sh script with the name of the script tool you want to install:

     ```bash
     ./install.sh <script_name>